Passages from philosopher David Pearce’s answer to the question: How will the year 3000 look like?

 The intensity of everyday experience surpasses today’s human imagination.
 Darwinian humans resemble sleepwalkers compared to our next millennium successors.
 Today, we don’t have any conception of what we’re missing, or names for our deficits.
 By analogy, imagine if you were congenitally blind, but didn’t know you were sightless, nor have any concept of visual experience.
 Now multiply this ignorance a billionfold.

 Sentience is valued more than sapience, which remains the prerogative of classical digital zombies (AI’s).
 Everyday life is charged with a profound sense of meaning and significance.
 Everyone feels valuable and valued.
 Contrast this to the way twenty-first century depressives typically found life empty, absurd or meaningless; and how even “healthy” individuals were sometimes racked by existential angst or loss of meaning.
 Or conversely, compare how people with bipolar disorder experienced megalomania and messianic delusions when uncontrollably manic.
 The hyperthymic civilization of the year 3000 records no such pathologies of mind or deficits in meaning.
 Genetically preprogrammed gradients of invincible bliss ensure that all sentient beings find life self-evidently valuable.
-This will automatically imply a measure of ignorance — towards how nasty life could be and what life must of been for countless Darwinian beings.
+This will automatically imply a measure of ignorance — towards how nasty life could be and what life must have been for countless Darwinian beings.

 Transhumans love themselves, love life, and love each other.
 Nasty human emotions have been retired — with (or sometimes without) the recruitment of new functional analogs to replace the former’s functional role.
 Novel emotions have been biologically synthesised.
 All emotion is beautiful.
 The ‘pleasure-pain’ axis has been replaced by the ‘pleasure’ axis as the engine of civilised life.
 Instead of having to escape negative states, you’re now moved by your pursuit of escaping lesser pleasurable states and achieve higher pleasurable states.
 Similarly to how we’re today moving between states of -10 (pain, suffering) to +10 (pleasure, happiness) always seeking to maximize our valence, our descendants will be motivated by the desire to go from low to high but this time on a scale that goes from +30 to +100.
 In such case the desire to go from +37 to +88 should be vastly greater then let’s say, the desire of a human today that wants to escape a -3 pain and experience a high pleasure of +7.
-If we let aside problems raised by the asymmetry between negative and positive states, the simple difference in magnitude between these two cases is 41.
+If we let aside problems raised by the asymmetry between negative and positive states, the simple difference between these two cases is 41.
+Larger then the whole range we have at our disposal today.
 Even if the future individuals will feel good no matter what they would still be motivated to get off the couch — and vastly more so then we are today!
 Motivation and functionality are thus preserved.
 Critical judgement is retained.
 Transhumans are blissful but not “blissed out”.. or not all of them at least.

 In 3000, everyone feels physically and psychologically “better than well”.
 Darwinian pathologies of the flesh such as fatigue and body malaise of any kind are inconceivable.
 Even the benign “low pain” alleles of the SCN9A gene that once replaced their nastier ancestral cousins have since been superseded, this time by AI-controlled nociception with optional manual overrides.
 Multi-sensory bodily “superpowers” are the norm.
 Everyone loves their body-images in both virtual reality and basement reality.
 Morphological freedom is effectively unbounded.
 “Gender” in the human sense is a thing of the past.
 We might call some transhuman minds hyper-masculine, others hyperfeminine, but transhuman cognitive styles transcend such crude dichotomies, and can be shifted almost at will via embedded AI.
 Many transhumans are asexual, others pan-sexual, a few hypersexual, others just sexually inquisitive.
 “The degree and kind of a man’s sexuality reach up into the ultimate pinnacle of his spirit”, said Nietzsche.
 Awesome robo-lovers, nights of superhuman sensual passion, 48-hour whole-body orgasms that leave one totally un-functional for the duration, and sexual practices that might raise eyebrows among prudish Darwinians have multiplied.
 Yet life isn’t a perpetual orgy.
 Academic subcultures pursue analogues of Mill’s “higher pleasures”.
 Paradise engineering has become a rigorous discipline.
 That said, a lot of transhumans are just hedonists who essentially want to have superhuman fun.
 And why not?